bishopcurtisj/honeybee/docs/TO-DO.md

 	- [x] Track and append trades from each repetition
 - [x] Calculate utility for each trade.
 	- [x] Decide how to calculate profit from each trade, what is the "true" value that they are being judged on?
 Average price or Last price?
+- [x] Revisit RL information policy.

 ### Bayesians

-- [ ] Implement ability for bayesians to be informed
+- [x] Implement ability for bayesians to be informed
 	-  This requires me to decide on whether information should be an incremental function or single purchase.
+- [x] Add updating to Bayesian/Thompson Sampling Info Policy
-- [ ] Need a function to determine behavior for current market (Where should this go?)
+- [x] Need a function to determine behavior for current market (Where should this go?)
 	- [x] New spread function
 	- [x] New Demand function
-- [ ] Fix update_priors() so that it allows for different trades for each agent.
+- [x] Fix update_priors() so that it allows for different trades for each agent.
 - [x] Before Thompson Sampler and BUCB need to implement a vanilla subjective Bayesian
 - [x] Need to refactor calculations to change from one-size fits all approach
 - [x] Need to implement updating function